TL;DR

 If you can translate a script and generate new audio, you can ship a localized video without reshooting talent, booking studios, or begging creators for revisions.

 Not just lips either.
-The stronger systems also track lower-face motion (jaw), head movement, and timing - the stuff that makes a talking shot feel human instead of robotic.
+The stronger systems also track lower-face motion (jaw), head movement, and timing-the stuff that makes a talking shot feel human instead of robotic.

 At a high level, the model:

-- Listens to the audio (or generated voice)
+- Listens to the audio (or generated voice) over time.

-- Generates or adjusts frames so the mouth motion matches the audio
+- Generates or adjusts frames so the mouth motion matches the audio.

 If you can turn one winning ad into five localized variants this afternoon, you're ahead.